-Use your artistic talents to help us convey this message and compete to win a cash prize!
+If you are currently a student in a New York State college or university, use your artistic talents to help with this pressing issue and compete to win a cash prize!
+Contest details are below:

-- Subject matter focus on water, single-use plastic items, pollution, and/or reusable options
+- Subjects: art works must focus on water, single-use plastic pollution, and/or reusable alternatives